-Maple Glazed Oatmeal Cookies ~ this classic chewy oatmeal cookie dipped in a rich maple glaze is deceptively simple and divinely delicious ~ you won’t be able to stop at just one.
+Maple Glazed Oatmeal Cookies are a classic chewy oatmeal cookie dipped in a rich maple glaze ~ deceptively simple and divinely delicious, you won’t be able to stop at just one.
 Bake them to enjoy now, or freeze for the holidays, they’re a keeper!

 If you’re someone who roots around for the plainest cookie in any assortment, who doesn’t care about sparkles or sprinkles or even chocolate, this cookie is for you.
 It’s a classic, homey, chewy oatmeal cookie with plenty of brown sugar flavor and a lovely maple finish.
-The frosting hardens so these cookies are stackable and shipable, if you can bear to part with them.
 The lacy effect of the maple frosting is really pretty.

 Other oatmeal cookies to try ~

 - 1 cup shortening

 - 2 eggs

 - 2 cups powdered sugar